gidson5/galleryapp/README.md

         .send({ from: account})
 ```

-## 10. Install the Payment Gateway on the User Interface:
+## 10. Install the Payment Gateway on the User Interface

 We can incorporate the payment gateway into our user interface now that our smart contract has been distributed to the Celo network and our API server is operational.
 In this stage, we'll utilize React to create a straightforward user interface that enables customers to pay with the Celo stablecoin.